dingjy94/FrontEndInterviewPrepare/src/dom/dom.md

 `DocumentFragment`
 - represents a minimal document object that has no parent
 -  a lightweight version of `Document` that stores a segment of a document structure comprised of nodes
--  **changes made to the fragment don't affect the document, cause reflow, or incur any performance impac**
+-  **changes made to the fragment don't affect the document, cause reflow, or incur any performance impact**
 -  common use for `DocumentFragment` is to create one, assemble a DOM subtree within it, then append or insert the fragment into the DOM
 -  all of the nodes are inserted into the document at once, only one reflow and render is triggered
 -  can be created with `new DocumentFrament()` or `document.createDocumentFragment()`